andyp1xe1/network_programming_labs/packages/lab3/docs/API_DOCUMENTATION.md

 func ParseFromFile(filename string) (*Board, error)
 ```
 **Requires:** `filename` refers to a readable file with valid board format
-**Effects:** Creates new Board instance from file contents
+**Effects:** Creates new Board instance from file contents and stores filename for restart functionality
-**Returns:** New Board with cards initialized face-down, or error if file invalid
+**Returns:** New Board with cards initialized face-down and filename field set, or error if file invalid
 **Format:** First line "ROWxCOL", followed by ROW×COL lines of card content

 #### Look